 NOTE 4 – Specification and syntax of such policy rules are out of scope of this Recommendation.

-3.2.4 loopback point (LP) (adapted from [ITU-T H.248.85]): Location of a loopback function.
-In the context of this Recommendation, a loopback function comprises a copy and forward operation at the level of protocol data information, with primary scope on "IETF Media Loopback" (according clause 3.2.3/[ITU-T H.248.85]).
+3.2.4 loopback point (LP) (adapted from [ITU-T H.248.85]): The location of a loopback function.
+In the context of this Recommendation, a loopback function comprises a copy and forward operation at the level of protocol data information, with primary scope on "IETF Media Loopback" (according to clause 3.2.3/[ITU-T H.248.85]).

 NOTE 5 – A loopback function is different in comparison to a redirect function, which does not copy any protocol data.
 The loopback function is called "loopback mirror" in [b-IETF RFC 6849].
 The "H.248 Media Loopback" (see clause 3.2.2/[ITU-T H.248.85]) does relate to a redirect function only in contrast to the "IETF Media Loopback".
-Such a redirect function might be suject of consideration when used in performance monitoring solutions.
+Such a redirect function might be subject of consideration when used in performance monitoring solutions.

 3.2.5 Subject to profile specification: When used this term indicates that the H.248 profile template section requires further specification by a profile specification.